A mortgage broker acts as the go-between a customer and a bank when choosing and applying for a home loan.

 This is where mortgage brokers really shine because they’re able to take your information and compare home loans from a range of different lenders and provide you with a product recommendation that best suits your needs.

-A bank will try to do the same thing but the important thing to keep in mind is that they can only offer the interest rates and products they have.
+A bank will try to do the same thing but they can only offer their own interest rates and products.

 It’s fair to say that you’re potentially missing out on a great deal if you don’t sit down with a mortgage broker.